Alsea language: Varieties

 The name Alsea derives from the Coosan name for them, alsí or alsí·, and the Marys River Kalapuyan name for them, alsí·ya.
 Alsea was last recorded in 1942 from the last speaker, John Albert, by J. P. Harrington.
+Albert died in 1951.

 The name Yaquina derives from the Alsean name for the Yaquina Bay and the Yaquina River region, yuqú·na.
 Yaquina was last recorded in 1884 by James Owen Dorsey.